Season 1, Episode 48

 Lorne Brown:

 What about the parents that I see, and I’m one of those parents, but it’s those that have come to me and they’re having their second child or those that had their first and now they’re like, now what?
 I just read Vanessa’s book.
 I mean, I’ll tell you, here’s a full and true confession.
-Once I learned about the conscious work, my kids were already toddlers.
+Once I learned about conscious work, my kids were already toddlers.
 I was like, I need to have a third.
 I really screwed up these two.
 I could do better if I have a third, I need another child.
 And so what I realized, and the answer is it’s never too late as a parent for your children, but how do you respond to those that are afraid that they’re going to mess it up?
 Because I think myself and many parents want to do this perfectly, and I don’t know if that’s realistic.
 So what’s your response to those that say, I’m going to mess it up or I’ve messed it up.
 How much can we mess it up and our kids still be okay?
 How’s that for a question?
 That’s

 Vanessa Lapointe:

 A great question and I have a couple of answers to that.
 The first thing is we actually know a little bit about an answer.
-Concretely speaking from the attachment based literature, we, a child is in a relationship with their parent.
+Concretely speaking from the attachment based literature, we, a child is in a relationship with their parents.
 There’s some researchers out of Harvard, Edward Tronic being the main driver of all of that research, and he was the guy who created the still face paradigm where he puts parents in interruptions with their children and looks at when their face goes blank and devoid of emotion, what happens to the child?
 So what we know is that relationships are meant to be up and down and that only 30% of the time in the best parent child relationship are the parent and the child really attuned and connected the rest of the time they’re falling out of that attunement and coming back towards the attunement.

 Lorne Brown: